Yummy Apple Flaxseed Muffins

-Filled with plenty of fresh apple, these muffins are so moist and good (and they’re good for you, too).
+Filled with plenty of fresh apple and flaxseed, these muffins are so moist and good (and they’re good for you, too).
 They’re great as a weekend snack or as an addition to the school or office lunch box.
 Recipe from The Double Energy Diet* by Judi and Shari Zucker.

 Makes 16 muffins

 - 1/2 cup warm water